python/cpython/Doc/library/os.rst

       :func:`fdopen`, or :data:`sys.stdout` or :data:`sys.stderr`, use its :meth:`write`
       method.

-The following data items are available for use in constructing the *flags* parameter to the :func:`open` function.
-Some items will not be available on all platforms.
-For descriptions of their availability and use, consult :manpage:`open(2)`.
+The following constants are options for the *flags* parameter to the :func:`open` function.
+They can be combined using the bitwise OR operator ``|``.
+Some of them are not available on all platforms.
+For descriptions of their availability and use, consult the :manpage:`open(2)` manual page on Unix or `the MSDN <http://msdn.microsoft.com/en-us/library/z0kc8e3z.aspx>` on Windows.

 .. data:: O_RDONLY